If you’re in the mood for something unique, give these crawfish recipes a try.

 Most people say their flavor is somewhere between crab and shrimp.

-There’s a slight sweetness to crawfish, but the meat is firm and clean and doesn’t have that muddy water taste that some freshwater fish/shellfish have.
+There’s a slight sweetness to crawfish, but the meat is firm and clean.
+It doesn’t have that muddy water taste that some freshwater fish/shellfish have.

 Whether you realize it or not, you can make wontons out of anything.
 Beef and chicken may be the most popular options, but you can add whatever meat or seafood you like best.